Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 This address is not permenant, and may change at any time if address claming occurs again for some reason.

 Now that you understand these concepts, you can create your first control function and send some basic messges!
-Check out the Basic Tutorial now if you'd like to practice this.
+Check out the :doc:`basic tutorial <Tutorials/The ISOBUS Hello World>` now if you'd like to practice this, or keep reading to learn more.

 Transport Layer
 ----------------